 Recently a well known, loved and respected, author tweeted And the response was one that rocketed humanity into a new heights of wtf. how did we get here….
 There once was a time when things were what they were.
 It is what is.
 Accept it.
 Move on.
 Men are the Bosses.
 Well.
 White ones.
 And … More What if, what is and wtf.

-you must make informed decisions,you must provide consent and if you insist to plan it and communicate intent, then we really must insist, that the only way we’ll listen is if you make your wording sweet enough to glisten. so many give this strange advice, but only women must say please why is it … More want a positive birth? say please
+In birth, you must make informed decisions, you must provide consent But if you insist to plan it and communicate intent, then we really must insist, that the only way we’ll listen is if you make your wording sweet enough to glisten.
+So many websites on ‘how to birth plan’ tell you your plan … More want a positive birth? say please

 Originally posted on Beautiful Heart: